quii/go-specs-greet/README.md

 This chapter is a follow-up to [Intro to acceptance tests](https://quii.gitbook.io/learn-go-with-tests/testing-fundamentals/intro-to-acceptance-tests).
 You can find [the finished code for this chapter on GitHub](https://github.com/quii/go-specs-greet).

-When written well, acceptance tests (ATs) are essential to a system's test suite.
-Your ability to have good acceptance tests directly impacts your ability to confidently evolve your system over time, with a reasonable cost of change.
+Acceptance tests (ATs) are essential to a system's test suite.
+Acceptance tests directly impacts your ability to confidently evolve your system over time, with a reasonable cost of change.

+They're also a fantastic tool to help you work with legacy code.
+When faced with a poor codebase without any tests, please resist the temptation to start refactoring.
+Instead, write some acceptance tests to give you a safety net to freely change the system's internals without affecting its functional external behaviour.
+ATs need not be concerned with internal quality, so they're a great fit in these situations.

 What you'll appreciate after reading this, is that not only are acceptance tests useful for verification but they can also be used in the development process, by helping us change our system more deliberately and methodically, and by reducing wasted effort.